Inclusive Curriculum and Assessment

 Transforming

-We often incorporate students’ interests into lessons in ways that help them learn because it is our priority to build relationships and improve learning experiences.
+We regularly (about weekly) incorporate students' interests into lessons, with a focus on our marginalized students, because it is our priority to build relationships with and improve learning experiences for all students.

 Selected Rating: None